 If you’ve decided that you’d like to make a skydive – great!
 We think the experience will exceed your expectations!
 Your starting point will be making a tandem skydive.
 A tandem skydive will allow you to jump with a professional skydiving instructor who has at least 500 jumps (the minimum requirement to become a tandem instructor).
 A tandem skydive is the most popular form of skydiving as it requires minimal training – usually between 45 minutes to an hour.

 There are a few requirements as it relates to who can make a skydive:

 We hope this article has helped answer all of your questions relating to the safety of skydiving!
 Should you have any questions, we’d love to answer them for you!
 Please feel free to call us directly or contact us via email.
-We are passionate about what we do and we’ll enthusiastically answer any of your questions!
+We offer the best skydiving experience in the Midwest, we’re passionate about what we do, and we’ll enthusiastically answer any of your questions!